bhavyajain-prog/DeptProject/backend/README.md

 # Backend

-This directory contains the server-side code for the Project Allocation Process and Evaluation application.
+This directory contains the server-side code for PAMS (Project Allocation and Management System).

 ## Project Structure